sebasjm/antlr/README.txt

 December 22, 2006

+* New CommonTreeNodeStream buffers all nodes in stream for fast jumping around.
+It now has push/pop methods to invoke other locations in the stream for building interpreters.

+* Moved CommonTreeNodeStream to UnBufferedTreeNodeStream and removed Iterator implementation.  moved toNodesOnlyString() to TestTreeNodeStream

 * [BREAKS ANY TREE IMPLEMENTATION] made CommonTreeNodeStream work with any tree node type.
 TreeAdaptor now implements isNil so must add; trivial, but does break back